 Qualified Expatriates Outside of the U.S.:

-- The individual is working outside the U.S. for a period of at least 180 days in a consecutive 12-month period that overlaps with the plan year.
+- The individual is working outside the U.S. for at least 180 days in a consecutive 12-month period that overlaps with the plan year.
 For purposes of the definition, “U.S.” includes the 50 states, D.C., and Puerto Rico.

 Expatriate Health Plans are Minimum Essential Coverage

-Expat health insurance plans qualify as minimum essential coverage, which means that this international medical insurance plan will satisfy the employer mandate and the enrollee’s individual mandate.
+Expat health insurance plans qualify as minimum essential coverage, meaning that this international medical insurance plan will satisfy the employer and enrollee’s mandates.

-Employers are Still Subject to §6055/§6056 Reporting and Cadillac Tax on Certain Expatriates.
+Employers are Subject to §6055/§6056 Reporting and Cadillac Tax on Certain Expatriates.

 The exemption from ACA requirements does not apply to the new health information reporting requirements for the beginning of 2016.